 Possible causes of yellow stool include:

-What a person eats can affect the color of their stool.
+Since the GI tract processes food for elimination, what a person eats can affect the color of their stool.

 A diet high in fat or gluten can also lead to yellow stool.

-As a result, the body may not be able to absorb all the nutrients in food, which may lead to diarrhea or yellow stool.
+As a result, the body may not be able to absorb all of the nutrients in food, which may lead to diarrhea or yellow stool.

 If people with celiac disease eat gluten, a protein in wheat, rye, and barley, their immune system responds by attacking the tissues of their small intestine.